lostechies/blog/_derickbailey/2012-02-06-3-stages-of-a-backbone-applications-startup.md

 When a Backbone application uses a router to respond to url pushState or hash fragment changes, though, it does have a contextual starting point.
 Each route that a user is allowed to bookmark or copy as a direct link will provide the context that our application needs to use, to get the user back to where they want to be.
 Even if a Backbone app has a router and contextual start, though, it may not be used.
 If there user hits the root of the application, there may not be any additional code to run for the empty (&#8220;&#8221;) route.
 When the user hits a route, though, that route must server up the context and application state that the user expects to see.

 The problem that I see in most routed Backbone applications, though, is that they bundle the application initialization with the contextual start.
-That is, people tend to use the router and it&#8217;s callback methods as the sole place to get the application initialized _and_ get the user back to the context of the route that they requested.
-For trivial applications, this may be fine.
+That is, people tend to use the router and it&#8217;s callback methods as the sole place to get the application initialized _and_ get the user back to the context of the route that they requested.For trivial applications, this may be fine.
 The initialization code may be so small that it doesn&#8217;t really matter if it&#8217;s crammed in to the router.
 But for any real application with any amount of complexity, this is a bad idea.
 It couples two very distinct parts of the application startup very tightly, and it can lead to bloated and unmaintainable routers with limited entry points in to the application.

 So… what goes in the contextual start, other than just saying route callbacks?